 Producer | Up in the Air

 Ivan Reitman, as a producer and director, has created many of American cinema's most successful and best loved feature film comedies and has worked with Hollywood's acting elite.
-Reitman has produced such hits as the ground-breaking sensation National Lampoon's Animal House (1978), which introduced ...
+Reitman has produced such hits as the ground-breaking sensation National Lampoon's National Lampoon's Animal House (1978)...

 With the exception of "Ghostbusters", Reitman has had a knack of turning everything he touches into brown.
 He is almost like an alchemist that way.